Loopring/protocols/DESIGN.md

 The importance of cancelling orders is reduced by supporting validSince/validUntil for orders.
 Orders can be short-lived and the order owner can keep recreating orders as long as they need to be kept alive.

+### Cancelling orders by removing the order in the order book of the  DEX

+If the user trusts the DEX the order could simply be removed from the order book, no need to disable the order by cancelling the order by updating the merkle tree state.

 ### Cancelling orders by sending a request to the operator

 ```